openhab/openhab-addons/bundles/org.openhab.binding.hdpowerview/README.md

 ### Thing Configuration for PowerView Shades and Accessories<sup>[3]</sup>

 PowerView shades and repeaters<sup>[3]</sup> should preferably be configured via the automatic discovery process.
-It is quite difficult to configure manually as the `id` of the shade or repeater is not exposed in the PowerView app.
-However, the configuration parameters are described below.
+However, for manual configuration of shades and repeaters, the console command `openhab:hdpowerview showIds` can be used to identify the IDs of all connected equipment.
+This can be used for the `id` parameters described below.

 #### Thing Configuration for PowerView Shades